-How is writing made more effective by its use of reference to the various physical senses?
+Can writing give a voice to the voiceless?
+How do the physical senses make writing more effective?
 How many senses can the writer call into play?

-- Word choice: What kind of language is appropriate to a piece of writing? - Grammar: Does the quest for correct grammar put a straightjacket on creativity, or is good grammar important for good writing? - Analyzing what others have written: How can we as readers appreciate a writer's technical skill without killing the writing through vivisection?
+- Analyzing what others have written: How can we as readers appreciate a writer's technical skill without killing the writing through vivisection?